Baháʼí Faith in South Carolina: Sporadic to Sustained community

-A significant starting point in the growth of a stable presence of the religion was around 1911 when Margaret Klebs, from Prussia, after joining the religion, settled in Augusta Georgia.
+A significant starting point in the growth of a stable presence of the religion was around 1911, when Margaret Klebs, from Prussia, after joining the religion, settled in Augusta, Georgia.
 She learned of the religion at Green Acre c.
-1901 and was living and working in the Augusta-North August-Aiken area by 1911.
-She also met ʻAbdu'l-Bahá when he visited the US in 1912 including a private interview directing her to return to the South and promote the religion.
-By the winter of 1912-13 she was back in the Augusta-North August-Aiken area.
-In March 1912 and May 1913 she arranged for a music programs.
+1901 and was living and working in the Augusta-North Augusta-Aiken area by 1911.
+She also met ʻAbdu'l-Bahá when he visited the US in 1912, including a private interview directing her to return to the South and promote the religion.
+By the winter of 1912-13, she was back in the Augusta-North Augusta-Aiken area.
+In March 1912 and May 1913, she arranged for music programs.
 Society editor Julia Moore of the Augusta Herald became friends with Klebs and a student of the religion and publicized events - and various students of Klebs also investigated the religion and several enrolled.
-In 1914 Klebs invited Joseph Hannen for a series of talks - James U. Jackson's mansion, at the African-American Schofield Normal and Industrial School, and there was a concert again at the Hampton Terrace Hotel.
+In 1914, Klebs invited Joseph Hannen for a series of talks - James U. Jackson's mansion, at the African-American Schofield Normal and Industrial School, and there was a concert again at the Hampton Terrace Hotel.
 Klebs and the small group of Baháʼís managed to have several stories in the local paper in 1915 and 1917.
-At the time there was a brief mention of a Baháʼí presence at the Panama-Pacific Exposition in 1915.
+At the time, there was a brief mention of a Baháʼí presence at the Panama-Pacific Exposition in 1915.

-By 1918 the community included six individuals - G. P. Talbot, Louise Biggar Talbot, Ann McKennie Verdery, Myrtis Tinsley, Julia Moore, Robert Irvin - though two had moved to Savannah, Georgia, and another was added in 1920 - Esther Sego.
+By 1918, the community included six individuals - G. P. Talbot, Louise Biggar Talbot, Ann McKennie Verdery, Myrtis Tinsley, Julia Moore, Robert Irvin - though two had moved to Savannah, Georgia, and another was added in 1920 - Esther Sego.
 Louise was the community delegate to the 1919 nations convention.
-Baháʼí speakers continued to be invited and in 1920 Assadu'llah Mazindarani - a designated scholar sent by ʻAbdu'l-Bahá - addressed a colored audience of some 65 men who left with "tears in their eyes."
+Baháʼí speakers continued to be invited and in 1920, Assadu'llah Mazindarani - a designated scholar sent by ʻAbdu'l-Bahá - addressed a colored audience of some 65 men who left with "tears in their eyes."

-There were a variety of minor mentions of the religion in newspapers from the 1920s to the 1940s.
+Newspapers from the 1920s to the 1940s made a variety of minor mentions of the religion.